 Range of air quality sensors for vape detection

 When mounted on an 8 ft (2.4m) ceiling, the SV11, SV23, and SV25 can detect vaping events within a 250 sq ft (23 m2) area around the sensor, or a 8 ft (2.4m) radius.
 Higher ceilings or increased distance from the sensor decreases detection accuracy, as the vape/smoke particles are less likely to reach the sensor in sufficient concentrations.
 The range for vape detection and other sensors is also dependent on airflow, ventilation, filtration systems, and other variables.
 In most cases, alert thresholds for all sensors can be adjsuted to meet the unique needs of your environment.

 Verkada air quality sensors are not a life safety device, and should not be used as a smoke detector.
 Learn more about Detect and Understand Carbon Monoxide.

 The SV21 lacks the sensors required to do vape detection and does not support this feature.

 The SV11, SV23, and SV25 Vape Index measures air quality events indicative of vaping and smoking, but cannot provide 100% proof of a vaping incident.

 School security and administrative teams should use the Vape Index and Verkada camera integration to help with investigations and monitor vaping activity and patterns, but use searches for physical evidence as the basis for further disciplinary/legal actions.

 Certain smoke or cooking fumes can be identified as a vape event.
 In practice, this is rare in typical school environments.

-The SV11, SV23 and SV25 will be less able to detect vaping/smoking incidents if a person uses significant efforts to hide the activity, such as exhaling into a closed container, out of a window, etc. However, the more typical behavior of breathing into a shirt or jacket still results in a detected vape event in our testing.
+The SV11, SV23, and SV25 will be less able to detect vaping/smoking incidents if a person uses significant efforts to hide the activity, such as exhaling into a closed container, out of a window, and so on.
+However, the more typical behavior of breathing into a shirt or jacket still results in a detected vape event in our testing.